-Chiropractic Care For Knee Pain
+Chiropractic Care For Knee Pain in Ottawa

 Knee pain is a very common musculoskeletal problem in all types of people.
 Over the past few weeks at Britannia Chiropractic Clinic we have seen numerous patients with complaints of knee pain due to the longer summer days and being more active.
 There are many causes and types of knee dysfunction, the majority of which improve with Chiropractic care and management.